Kai Jones: College career

 Coach Shaka Smart said that Jones had the best work ethic of any big man he coached.
 Despite this, Jones struggled to get playing time early in his freshman season.
-He gradually saw more playing time as the season progressed, finishing with eight points on 4–5 shooting from the field in just 10 minutes of the Longhorns’ 73–71 win over McNeese State on November 30.
+He gradually saw more playing time as the season progressed, finishing with eight points on 4–5 shooting from the field in just 10 minutes of the Longhorns' 73–71 win over McNeese State on November 30.
 As a freshman, Jones averaged 3.6 points and 3.2 rebounds per game.
 On January 26, 2021, he registered his first double-double, with 15 points and 10 rebounds in an 80–79 loss to Oklahoma.
 Jones was named Big 12 Sixth Man of the Year and to the All-Big 12 honorable mention.
 As a sophomore, he averaged 8.8 points and 4.8 rebounds per game.
 On March 24, 2021, Jones declared for the 2021 NBA draft.

 Professional career

+Charlotte Hornets (2021–2023)

 Jones was selected with the 19th pick in the 2021 NBA draft by the New York Knicks and immediately traded to the Charlotte Hornets.
 On August 3, he officially signed with the Hornets.

+On September 30, 2023, the Hornets announced that Jones would not participate in training camp and offered no timetable for his return to the team.
+The decision came after Jones displayed bizarre behavior on social media which included criticism of his teammates, incoherent speech, and declarations of being the greatest basketball player of all time.

+On October 9, 2023, Jones publicly requested a trade on X and two days later, he was waived by the Hornets.
+No team claimed his waiver, making him a free agent.
+He averaged 2.7 points in 9.1 minutes per game during his two seasons with the Hornets.

+Delaware Blue Coats (2024)

+On March 15, 2024, Jones signed a 10-day contract with the Philadelphia 76ers.
+However, he only played for the Delaware Blue Coats, Philadelphia's G League affiliate.

+Los Angeles Clippers (2024–2025)

+On April 14, 2024, Jones signed for the rest of the season with the Los Angeles Clippers.
+On July 9, he re-signed with the Clippers and on October 19, his deal converted into a two-way contract.
+On March 1, 2025, the Clippers waived Jones.

+Dallas Mavericks (2025)

+On March 2, 2025, Jones signed a two-way contract with the Dallas Mavericks, and on March 3, he made his debut in Dallas, coming off the bench in a 122–98 loss over the Sacramento Kings; he had 21 points, eight rebounds, and one block in the defeat.
+Jones made 12 appearances (six starts) for the Mavericks during the 2024–25 NBA season, averaging 11.4 points, 6.6 rebounds, and 1.3 assists.

+Anadolu Efes (2025–present)

+On September 15, 2025, Jones signed with Anadolu Efes of the Basketbol Süper Ligi (BSL).